 What it is

 Regular, structured feedback loops turn observation into action.
-They institutionalize continuous improvement by creating predictable channels for gathering and acting on information about process performance and team dynamics.
+Cadenced meetings institutionalize continuous improvement by creating predictable channels for gathering and acting on information about process performance and team dynamics.
+Toyota and other leaders show how frequent feedback drives rapid, data-informed improvements.5

-• Use data to guide discussions: cycle time, lead time, and throughput from your Fluidwave board should anchor conversations.
+- Use data to guide discussions: cycle time, lead time, and throughput from your Fluidwave board should anchor the conversation.

 7. Improve Collaboratively, Evolve Experimentally